Pain (Three Days Grace song)

 "Pain" is a song by the Canadian rock band Three Days Grace.
 It was released on September 19, 2006, as the second single from their second studio album, One-X. The song topped the Canada Rock, as well as the US Mainstream Rock and Alternative Airplay charts.
-It was certified Platinum by Music Canada in February 2018 and 4× Platinum by the Recording Industry Association of America in November 2025.
+It was certified Platinum by Music Canada in February 2018, 4× Platinum by the Recording Industry Association of America in November 2025, and Gold by the Recorded Music NZ.

 Background and composition

 "Pain" was written by Adam Gontier and was produced by Howard Benson.
 The song came together when the group was in Bancroft, Ontario, at their friend's cottage in Stiemer's Lake.
 It was influenced from Gontier's rehab stint in 2005 after struggling with addiction to OxyContin.
 According to Gontier, the song describes "feeling like you're constantly numb to things around you, thanks to your own actions, and it's about being sick of that feeling."
 He also stated that the chorus has "one of the strongest lyrics" on the album.

 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 81 BPM and is in the key of G major.
 Gontier's range in the song spans from the notes E4 to B5.